g4m3rm1k3/tuts/tutorials/docs/CLAUD2.md

 ---

-## Stage 6 Complete - Full Access Control!
+## Stage 6 Complete - Full Access Control

 ### What You Built